KaylieHollander/Identifying-Customer-Segments/README.md

 # Methodology

-**Techonologies Used:**
-- Python
-- NumPy
-- Pandas
-- Scikit-learn
-- Matplotlib / Seaborn
+**Techonologies Used:** Python, NumPy, Pandas, Scikit-learn, Matplotlib / Seaborn

 1. Data Cleaning and Preparation

-- Imported and examined two datasets: a general population dataset and a customer dataset.
+- Imported and examined two demographic datasets: one for the general population and another for the company's current customers.
 - Removed redundant columns and standardized column names across both datasets.
 - Handled missing values through imputation and feature-wise filtering.
 - Encoded categorical variables and normalized numerical features for comparability.